 Enjoy local arts and crafts: this countryside harbors exceptional artists and craftspeople.
 En route to their studios and showrooms, to galleries and craft centers throughout Franklin County, appreciate the beauty that inspires their work.
 Be sure to visit Shelburne Falls, a state designated cultural district.

 Follow a back road, through a covered bridge, up into the hills and down again.
 Cruise the Connecticut River, ride the rapids of the Deerfield River between the green walls of Zoar gap.

 Listen to the blues in a bookstore cafe, once an 1830's mill, or chamber music in a tiny rural church.
 Find a local swimming hole ... and spend a night or two at a hilltop farm, in a gracious mansion or 18th century homestead, in villages that have changed little since the 19th century.

 Summer and Fall, the Pioneer Valley Symphony echoes in the air.
-Rainbow bubbletops float overhead and amazing music from many genres reverberates each July during the annual Green River Festival on the grounds of Greenfield Community College.
+Rainbow bubbletops float overhead and amazing music from many genres reverberates each June during the annual Green River Festival on the grounds of the Franklin County Fairgrounds.
 Cafes and shops provide ambience for artists, craftspeople, musicians and entertainers during the festivals and fairs each summer and fall.
 Quilts, scarecrows, livestock exhibits and competitions, parades, line dancing, musical entertainment, demolition derbies, horse draws, thrills shows and ferris wheels vie for attention at the old fashioned Franklin County Fair.